Relax, play, and explore

 This area is managed in cooperation with WDFW.
 A small boat launch accesses the Priest Rapids Pool.
-There is an ADA hunting blind, two mile gravel trail, single vault toilet.
+There is an ADA hunting blind, gravel trail, single vault toilet.
 Dispersed camping is limited to three consecutive days.
 Discover Pass is required.

 Crescent Bar Recreation Area